Last Upated: January 11, 2023

 In general, Missouri districts can set their own guidelines for transfers within districts.
 So, dates and application procedures for transfers can vary.
 For an example of the transfer process and timeline, check out Springfield Public Schools’ guidelines.

 Nebraska has flexible open enrollment for public schools.
-What this means is that you are likely able to send your child to any public school of choice in Nebraska, regardless of where you live or where the school is located.
-You can read the Nebraska Department of Education’s answers to frequently asked questions about switching school districts in your state.
+What this means is that you are likely able to send your child to any public district in Nebraska, regardless of where you live or where the school is located.
+For a real-world example, see how Grand Island Public Schools accepts students outside of the city’s limits.
+You can also read the Nebraska Department of Education’s answers to frequently asked questions about switching school districts in your state.
+Transfers between schools within Nebraska districts are common as well.

 Transportation is typically the responsibility of the parents or provided by the receiving district for a fee unless the student is eligible for free or reduced-price lunch, part of a diversity focus program, or a student with learning disabilities, in which case transportation is typically free.